abouzied-nasar/SWIFT/doc/RTD/source/GPU/compilation.rst

 On Cosma
 ---------------

-The following set of modules work:
+The following set of modules work with gcc-13 as base compiler:

 .. code-block::